For 24 Hour Response – Dial 911

 - Family-to-Family Education Program.
 Call: 724-431-0069 to register.
 This 12-session education program for family, partners, friends and significant others of adults living with mental illness is designed to help understand and support your loved ones while maintaining your own well-being.
 The course includes information on illnesses such as schizophrenia, bipolar disorder, major depression and other mental health conditions.
 Thousands of families describe the program as life-changing.
 The program is taught by trained teachers who are also family members and know what it is like to have a loved one living with mental illness.

-- NAMI Family Support Groups, offered by NAMI Affiliates in communities across the country, are free, confidential and safe groups of families helping other families who live with mental health challenges.
+- NAMI Family Support Groups, Call: 724-431-0069.
+Family Support Groups offered by NAMI Affiliates in communities across the country, are free, confidential and safe groups of families helping other families who live with mental health challenges.
 In NAMI Family Support Groups, families join a caring group of individuals helping one another by utilizing their collective lived experiences and learned wisdom.
 Family members can achieve a renewed sense of hope for their loved one living with mental health challenges.
-Call: 724-431-0069

 - NAMI Connection Recovery Support Group.
 Call: 724-431-0069 Open to all adults living with mental illness, regardless of diagnosis.
 Encourage your loved one to attend the weekly 90 minute-long meets.
 Let them know how good it is to be with others who can say, “I’ve been there; I understand.”
 Free and confidential, designed to connect, encourage and support participants using a structured support group model, led by trained facilitators, living in recovery themselves.
 No need to register, just come when you feel like you need someone to talk to.

-Module 1: Emotion Regulation skills to help recognize and manage emotions without impulsively acting in destructive ways: Module: Interpersonal Effectiveness — imparts new tools to assert, set limits and negotiate solutions while being respectful of self and others; Module: Distress Tolerance — tools to handle painful events and tolerate frustrations; Module: Mindfulness — helps focus on the present moment without dwelling on past pains or future worries.
+Module 1: Emotion Regulation skills to help recognize and manage emotions without impulsively acting in destructive ways: Module 2: Interpersonal Effectiveness — imparts new tools to assert, set limits and negotiate solutions while being respectful of self and others; Module 3: Distress Tolerance — tools to handle painful events and tolerate frustrations; Module 4: Mindfulness — helps focus on the present moment without dwelling on past pains or future worries.
 Provides tools to overcome negative judgments.

 DBT is most successful when paired with individual therapy and outpatient services.
 DBT is a skills group not a process group, self-help assignments can be taken to individual therapists for discussion and more insight.